isomerpages/ura-lkywcp/_nomination/0-stage-a.md

 #### **Information for the nominator**

 As a nominator, you should inform the cities of your intention to nominate them.
-You would also need to attach a short recommendation letter of approximately 600 words together with the online nomination form to support why the city that you are nominating should win the Prize, covering aspects as follows:
+You would also need to attach a short recommendation letter of approximately 600 words together with the online nomination form (*link is closed*) to support why the city that you are nominating should win the Prize, covering aspects as follows:

 - Outstanding leadership and governance
 - Successful urban transformation